tbarrett1200/tom-script/README.md

 # Formal Language Specification (BNF)
-This language is LL(1)... however, the current language specification is not properly LL(1), but can be rewritten.
+This language is LL(1)... however, the current language specification is not properly LL(1), but can be rewritten as such.
 The handwritten recursive descent parser uses some procedural logic to simplify the parsing process.
-This can be noticed in the <param-list> definition.
+This can be noticed in the param-list definition.

 Note: Make sure to update this specification as the Parser is modified.
 ```